Friends of Waldorf Education: Project support/International Aid Fund

 The Friends support Waldorf schools, Waldorf kindergartens, and anthroposophical Special education organisations throughout the world through donations but also through counselling, networking, mentoring etc. The association has no capital of its own, is thus not a foundation, but receives donations and legacies from many different individual donors, from Waldorf schools and other institutions and from foundations connected with it.
-These it uses in accordance with the wishes of the donors, for is important for the Friends that the donors themselves decide who or what they wish to support.
+These it uses in accordance with the wishes of the donors, for it is important for the Friends that the donors themselves decide who or what they wish to support.

-95% of all donations received by the Friends are for a specific pre-defined purpose.
+95% of all donations received by the Friends are for a specific, pre-defined purpose.
 The donors support institutions to which they themselves have a relationship, because of a report they have read or some other personal reason.

 In order to support essential larger investments, the Friends work together with foundations and other aid funds, as well as with the BMZ (Federal Ministry of Economic Cooperation and Development).